PhotoToolsPhotoTools

 Can I smile in a passport photo?

-Can I wear glasses?
+Can I wear glasses in a passport photo?

-Can I use my phone?
+Can I take a passport photo with my phone?

-Can I change the background digitally?
+Can I change the background of a passport photo digitally?

 Are there hair rules for passport photos?